n8willis/opentype-shaping-documents/opentype-shaping-normalization.md

 Unicode defines _standardized_variation_sequences_ as sequences of two codepoints where the first codepoint is any base character or mark, and the second character is a Variation Selector.
-Mapping a standardized variation sequence to a glyph is not done via <abbr>GSUB</abbr>, however, but in the `cmap` table of a font.
+Mapping a standardized variation sequence to a glyph is not done via <abbr title="Glyph Substitution table">GSUB</abbr>, however, but in the `cmap` table of a font.

 Unicode normalization does not consider Variation Selector